apisearch-io/search-ui/README.md

     - `container`: is the template string of the result information.
     The variables `{{total_hits}}` and `{{total_items}}` can be used on the template.
- - `formatData`: is a callable function thatd receives the resulted data related to the information widget: `total_hits` and `total_items`.
+ - `formatData`: is a callable function that receives the resulted data related to the information widget: `total_hits` and `total_items`.
  Is useful to transform some information received before being passed to the template.

 # Multiple instances